 The substantial building at 1,400m2 footprint and at 8.5m high will be a visible scar on the landscape, along with the dust suppression and noise generated within it.
-The proposed (and favoured) electric connection for the site will include 900m of overhead 11Kv cables along the current footpaths ruining the tranquillity and rural feel of the paths and this will require tree canopy management throughout the life of the operation.
+The proposed (and favoured by the applicant) electric connection for the site will include 900m of overhead 11Kv cables along the current footpaths ruining the tranquillity and rural feel of the paths and this will require tree canopy management throughout the life of the operation.
+This could have a massive environmental impact and seems to have been ignored and glossed over in the application.